kudobuilder/kudo.dev/content/docs/what-is-kudo.md

 - you have a micro-services application where deployment workflow has multiple serial or parallel stages (e.g. generating dynamic configuration or waiting for a migration to finish)
 - you need to automate repetitive tasks around your application life-cycle like chaos and resilience testing

+Find out more about how KUDO differs from other tools in the [comparison section](comparison/overview.md).

 ## Main Concepts

 Let's talk about some concepts first.
 At the top level, there are _Operator Packages_.